OCA/l10n-romania/l10n_ro_fiscal_validation/README.rst

 * clone the branch 11.0 of the repository https://github.com/OCA/l10n-romania
 * add the path to this repository in your configuration (addons-path)
 * update the module list
-* search for "Romania - Partner Create by VAT" in your addons
+* search for "Romania - Fiscal Validation" in your addons
 * install the module

 Usage
 =====

-Put the VAT number in the partner's form and save the new record

-* If it'a a romanian company, the first source used is the ANAF.
-* If it's not a romanian company, will use the datas from VIES Webservice if they are available.
+A cron is set to update partners daily.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot